ChristopherCanfield/cs683_colonies/README.md

 BU MET CS683: Colonies App

-Colonies is the project I created for the BU MET CS683: Mobile Application Development course, which I took in Spring 2013.
+Colonies is an Android application that I created for the BU MET CS683: Mobile Application Development course, which I took in Spring 2013.
 It is a game / software toy / virtual life simulator.
 The user can select attributes for groups (colonies) of organisms, and then place the organisms on the screen and watch them grow, reproduce, smile/frown and die.
 My niece wanted to be able to pop the organisms, so that's possible as well.

 Android functionality:
 * Explicit Intents, including passing data between Activities using Bundles and startActivityForResult()